OurMission2

 We are delighted that your spiritual journey has led you to explore Eliot Unitarian Chapel.

-Whether you have joined us for Sunday worship or have children enrolled in our vibrant religious education program, we hope you are getting a sense of how Eliot can touch hearts, expand minds and change lives.
+Whether you have joined us for Sunday worship or have children enrolled in our vibrant religious education program, we hope you are getting a sense of how Eliot can touch hearts, expand minds, and change lives.

-You see, you really are not joining a church; you are joining the people of the church.
+When you join a Unitarian Universalist congregation, you are not just joining an organization; you are joining the people of the congregation.
 This kind of membership is covenantal, that is, you are making a sacred promise to walk together.
-A familiar form of covenant is the marriage vow—two people promise to walk together for better or for worse.
+A familiar form of covenant is the marriage vow—two people promise to join together for better or for worse.
 To join Eliot Unitarian Chapel is to make this sort of promise, not to only one person, but to the hundreds who gather here.
+As a member of the congregation, you will have the privilege and responsibility of:

 • electing the members of the Board of Trustees